-Rewrite this class so that the data members represent polar coordinates, r and θ .
-That is, get rid of m_x and m_y are replace them by variables m_x and m_t theta.
+(a) Rewrite the TwoVector class so that the data members represent polar coordinates, r and θ .
+That is, get rid of m_x and m_y are replace them by variables m_r and m_theta.
 Rewrite the member functions so that that class behaves the same way as before (the names, return types and signatures of the member functions should be exactly the same as before).
-Write a small test program to show that the new class works correctly.

-(The arguments should be interpreted the same way in both the original and new versions of the class.
-So, e.g., for the two-argument constructor the arguments should still be interpreted as x and y; these are then used to set m_r and m_t theta.)
+The arguments should be interpreted the same way in both the original and new versions of the class.
+So, e.g., for the two-argument constructor the arguments should still be interpreted as x and y; these are then used to set m_r and m_theta.